 It’s possible to take a bus then a songthaew or taxi to get from Chiang Rai to Doi Tung.
 Green Bus #619 commences its journey in Chiang Mai but departs Chiang Rai every few hours (12:50 pm, 3:50 pm, 5:20 pm, 6:50 pm) and then goes to Mae Sai.
 But don’t go all the way to the Mae Sai Bus Station on the bus!
 Instead, hop off a few miles before at Baan Huay Krai (a furniture store, marked on the map below).
 Hail a songthaew or taxi from the main road and ride the rest of the short distance to Doi Tung.

-Also, Chiang Rai has Uber!
-We would have used that option if we hadn’t had a car of our own.
-If you’re new to Uber, you can sign up for an account and get 50 THB off your first two rides using the discount code tielandtothailandsue.
+Also, Chiang Rai has a shared ride service called Grab Taxi!
+We would’ve used that option if we hadn’t had a car of our own.
+If you’re new to Grab Taxi, get 100 THB off your first ride when you download the Grab app and use our discount code: GRABTIETOTHAI (or just sign up here).

 If you want to stretch your trip for more than one day or don’t want to drive back to the main part of town after your visit, you can stay at the only hotel in Doi Tung, the four-star Doi Tung Lodge.